moeabdol/mohdsaed-blog/content/posts/kinesis-advantage-2/index.md

 PhD student working on advanced game algorithms.
 He had an Arch Linux box running without a mouse and without any GUI whatsoever!
 On the other hand, I was proudly rocking my 2010 Apple MacBook Pro stuffed with applications from the App Store.
-I was a hardcore Apple fanboy, but I always kept peeking across at Haru's setup and thinking to myself this is ridiculous!
+I was a hardcore Apple fanboy then, but I always kept peeking across at Haru's setup and thinking to myself this is why?!

 Haru rarely spoke, as he knew very little English, and I very little Japanese.
 Whenever we communicated, it turned into a hilarious debate spoken in either infant level English or Japanese.
-None the less, we enjoyed each other's company and shared a silent mutual respect knowing we are all nerds with different tools.
-Haru was always amazing!
+None the less, we enjoyed each other's company and shared a silent, mutual respect knowing we are all nerds with different toys.
+Haru never seized to amaze!
 He did everything from within the terminal.
 From writing code to surfing the Internet to sending emails and more.
 It was always enjoyable watching him do the things he did as his quick fingers rubbed naturally against the keyboard without ever leaving the home row.

 What struck me first about the Kinesis was its design.
 Most notably, the concave